MisterGranti67/Astronomical-Image-Stacking-Software/README.md

 ## 1. The project's goal
-During a tutored project for our IT GOAL, we have to create image editing software (based on a .fits, .fit)
+During a tutored project for our IT GOAL, we have to create image editing software (based on a .fits, .fit) The project is carried out in French, only this document is in English.

 ## 2. Prerequisites
 ### 2.1 The programming language